-Growing up in Montreal in the 60’s, I remember grocery store signs with the legend “Ale and Porter”.
-In French, it was “Bière et Porter“.
-I recall wondering what those meant.
-Beer was delivered to homes in the area by small black pedal bicycles (no gears), these were fitted with a wide, low metal basket which held a case of beer – 24 12 oz. beers that is.
-I’ve looked online for the fascia of a store that says Ale and Porter or Bière et Porter, but can’t find one.
-Such are the ephemera of one’s years… A verbal description will have to do but anyone who grew up in Montreal in the period I mention, or earlier, will understand, comprends, farshtey.
+Growing up in Montreal in the 60s I remember grocery signs with the legend “Ale and Porter”.
+In French, “Bière et Porter“.
+I recall wondering what they meant.
+Beer was delivered to homes by a small black pedal bicycle (no gears).
+Cases were fitted into a wide, low metal basket, of 24, 12-oz. bottles.
+I’ve looked online for the fascia of a store reading Ale and Porter or Bière et Porter, but can’t find one.
+A verbal description will have to do but anyone who grew up in Montreal in the period mentioned or earlier, will know what I mean.

-It was only years later that I actually had a chance to try the ale and porter of my native Quebec province.
-The ale – Molson Export, Labatt 50, Laurentide Ale, O’Keefe Ale – were tasty enough.
-The porters were reduced by the time I could broach any to Porter Champlain which was a sweet, licorice-tasting black beer.
+It was years later that I actually had a chance to try the ale and porter of my native Quebec province.
+The ales – Molson Export, Labatt 50, Laurentide Ale, O’Keefe Ale – were tasty enough.
+The porters were reduced by the time I could find any to Porter Champlain, a sweet, licorice-tasting black beer.

-These were somewhat attenuated versions of the real thing, and in later years with the onset of the craft beer revival I got to see what real ale and real porter were all about.
-Here are images of the ditto, savoured recently in my adopted city of Toronto.
+All these were probably reduced in character from earlier in the 1900s.
+In later years with the onset of the craft beer I got to see what authentic ale and real porter were all about. below are some images of beers tasted recently in my long-adopted city of Toronto.

-This is Stone IPA, all the way from San Diego, CA but tasting very sound thousands of miles from home: rich and sweet, resinous and rather bitter, withal the real deal of old England via Oregon hop fields.
+This is Stone IPA, all the way from San Diego, CA but tasting very sound far from home.
+It’s rich and sweet, resinous and rather bitter, the real deal for old England beer via the Oregon hop fields.

-The porter is a rather mild example of the genre, courtesy House of Sleeman in Guelph, ON, and apparently a replication of an 1800’s porter as brewed by a Sleeman family ancestor.
-There is an old book of recipes from that time and while a certain cynicism takes hold often in the beer world, I saw the book myself 25 years ago when touring the place with the late Michael Jackson.
-It’s still a good beer and may well be similar to the palate of some of the porters which had hung on in Quebec province in the 50’s and 60’s.
+The porter is a mild example of the genre, from Sleeman in Guelph, ON, apparently a replication of an 1800s porter as brewed by Sleeman’s in the 1800s.
+An old book of recipes still exists from that time, I saw it myself 25 years ago when touring Sleeman with the beer writer Michael Jackson.

-The beer traditions of Quebec, while indubitably inaugurated by French colons, not least l’Intendant Jean Talon, were later appropriated by English settlers after la Cession of the 1770’s.
-However, all residents, whether French, English, or other, seemed to like the beers they installed.
-I was an other.
+The beer tradition of Quebec, inaugurated by the French colons including notably l’Intendant Jean Talon, was later continued by British and other English-speaking settlers.
+They came after the Conquest in the 1770s.
+However, all residents, French, English, and other, seemed to like the beers from the newer tradition.